januzgi/Jyunioni/app/src/main/README.md

 5. The app uses Google's Firebase and its database for the real-time chat.
 With this tutorial you will get the "google-services.json" file needed to sync the gradle succesfully.
 To get using Firebase in the app yourself, see this [guide](https://codelabs.developers.google.com/codelabs/firebase-android/#0 "Firebase real-time chat in Android guide").

 Happy coding!🎉🔥

+**The server side code which is .PHP and handles the parsing of the events data can be found in it's [own repository](https://github.com/januzgi/Jyunioni-app-server "Jyunioni server PHP codes").**

 If you need further assistance or have any questions, feel free to contact me via [email](https://github.com/januzgi/Jyunioni-app/tree/master/app/src/main#support--contact "See Support & Contact").